browserengineering/book/book/glossary.md

 *Page*: The conceptual container for a document.
 A page can have multiple documents through use of iframes.

+*Parsing*: Turning a serialized representation (such as HTML or CSS) into a data structure such as the document tree or a style sheet.

 *Style sheet*: A web resource that contains CSS rules.